 Indicator Indicator Insight

 3.PAFR.1.2 Multiply whole numbers (factors The purpose of this indicator is to build

 0-10) and divide whole numbers (divisors 1- conceptual understanding of multiplication

 10) using a model and write a corresponding and division.
 To develop the relationship

 equation. between multiplication and division, these

--1 concepts should be taught at the same time.
+concepts should be taught at the same time.

 When modeling multiplication, present the

 related division fact.
 Connect the equation to

 the model.

 When modeling division, present the related

 multiplication fact.
 Connect the equation to

 the model.

 Representations should include concrete

 models, equal groups, arrays (rows x

 columns), and linear models.

 When reading a multiplication equation, the

 multiplication symbol should be read as

-"groups of."
+groups of.
 This reinforces the meaning of

-multiplication.

 When models are shown the convention is

-that 3 X 3 is three groups of three.
+that 2 X 2 is three groups of three.
 It is also an

-array with three rows and three in each row.
+array with three rows and three in each row

-When using arrays, explore the Commutative
+When using arrays, explore the Commutativa

-Property for multiplication by rotating their model to discover that the modulation still the
+Property for multiplication by rotating their

 model to discover that the product is still the

 same even though the order of the factors

 changed.
 Using the Commutative Property

 allows students to learn two facts

 simultaneously.

 The Associative and Distributive Properties

 should be explored for multiplication and

 division.
 Ensure connections are made when

 decomposing arrays and concrete objects.

 Parentheses can be used as grouping symbols

 when recording the decomposition.

 3.PAFR.1.3 Multiply two whole numbers Decompose a factor or dividend/divisor into a

 from 0 to 10 and divide using related facts fact they do know.
 They may also use a

 flexibly and accurately. known fact to determine the unknown

 fact.
 Both strategies can be done efficiently

 and accurately.

 Using visuals will help students develop

 flexibility.

 Parentheses will be used as grouping

 symbols.

 State a division problem as a missing factor

 problem.